 Iran nuclear deal hits gas pedal for carmakers

-TEHRAN, Iran (AP) — The nuclear deal struck by Iran and world powers will put the rubber to the road for automakers in the Islamic Republic that have been stalled by sanctions.
+TEHRAN, Iran (AP) — The nuclear deal struck by Iran and six world powers will put more rubber on the road in the Islamic Republic.

-The nuclear deal in Geneva puts the brakes on the most sensitive parts of Iran's uranium enrichment program in return for relief from economic sanctions.
+The nuclear deal struck in Geneva puts the brakes on the most sensitive parts of Iran's uranium enrichment program in return for relief from economic sanctions.
+The sanctions expected to lift include those affecting Iran's auto industry, its petrochemical exports, the sale of gold and other precious metals anad the supply of spare parts for Iranian airplanes.

 Officials at an international automobile conference that began Saturday in Tehran eagerly welcomed the deal.